 In January 2003, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 46, (FIN 46), "Consolidation of Variable Interest Entities."
 In December 2003, the FASB revised FIN 46.
 FIN 46 requires certain variable interest entities to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
 FIN 46 is effective for the Company for all new variable interest entities created or acquired after December 31, 2003.
-For variable interest entities created or acquired prior to December 31, 2003, the provisions of FIN 46 must be applied for the first annual period beginning after December 15, 2004.
+For variable interest entities created or acquired beginning after December 15, 2004.
 The adoption of this standard is not expected to have a material impact on the Company's results of operations or financial position.